Jothsa/stylelint-config-idiomatic-order/README.md

 # stylelint + idiomatic-css = ❤️

 This is a fork of the original.
 I updated it with logical properties (thanks to @JulienW) and other features/qol.
+I have big plans, but we'll see if I end up implementing them.

 Order your styles based on [idiomatic-css](https://github.com/necolas/idiomatic-css#declaration-order).